 BMC Discovery 11.3

-The following table lists notices and information about updates to BMC Discovery 11.3:
+Consult the following table for a list of notices and information about updates to BMC Discovery.

 |May 03, 2019||11.3 patch 5||This release resolves important defects and security vulnerabilities.
 It also introduces updates to the CyberArk integration, and a feature for restricting the paths on which you can run commands.|